Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 An additional piece of advice on this is that three words can be used with memory techniques, like making a picture of your passphrase, to make it more memorable.
 I generated three random words online -

-*lions fuel bland*
+> rational carrot challenge

-To help me remember this phrase, I could imagine lions drinking fuel and finding the whole thing a bit bland. **If it's stupid but it works, it's not stupid.**
+To help me remember this phrase, I could imagine a load of nerdy carrots in a competition to see who's got the Best logic. **If it's stupid but it works, it's not stupid.**

 ## Three Words +

 If you want something more secure than the three words approach, you may consider a longer passphrase; this is similar to the three words approach, but can be extended to use a greater number of random words, with filler words between if you like.
-An example would be, five random words - lion fuel bland cluster crazy - which could be turned into a complex sentence, like -
+An example would be extending out Three words out to five random words - rational carrot challenge slump baby - which could be turned into a complex sentence (don't change it too much, or you lose the randomness factor), like -

-**lions fuel up a bland cluster of 6 crafty corvettes.**
+> Rational carrots challenge 4 babies to slump.

 These passphrases are long, have added complexity in your filler words and have the option to include numbers and special characters, as makes sense for your passphrase.
-This doesn't offer much over the three words approach in terms of memorability, but does in added complexity.
+This doesn't offer much over the three words approach in terms of memorability, but does add complexity.
 I would say this one is for the paranoid.

 You may have issues, however, with complexity requirements and length limits for this kind of passphrase - so read on!

-A good rule of thumb I go by, is that if it's a complex, random passphrase, I'm comfortable with above 15 characters, but always go for as long as bearable; if it's a sentence based system, three words is an absolute minimum, even with very good randomness.

 ## Truncated words

 The longer sentences approach can be modified to something I call truncated words approach.
 This is the same as the above, only you select some of the letters from each word to use as your passphrase.
 In the example above, the passphrase:

-**lions fuel up a bland cluster of 6 crafty corvettes**
+> Rational carrots challenge 4 babies to slump.

 Could be truncated; the simplest truncation would be the first letter, but let's use the first two.
 I'll add complexity by capitalising the first letter too.

-**LiFuUpABlClOf6CrCo**
+> RaCaCh4Ba2Sl

-This passphrase looks random, will fit many length limits, but has the same degree of memorability as the full phrase, provided the truncation system is easy to remember and use.
+But why would we use this system?
+The main reason is that this is much shorter than the word based approach, some sites and services have short length limits, or maybe you can't reliably type a passphrase that long (I'm looking at you hunt 'n' peck typers).
+This passphrase has nearly the same degree of memorability as the full phrase, provided the truncation system is easy to remember and use.

 Downfalls with this method are a degree of predictability if your truncation system is public, as well as a reduced usability over just the longer phrase itself.
 This one is good if you have complexity requirements that your full phrase can't meet too.

 # A final note on attacks

-Now is a good time to call your mind back to part 1, understanding how attacks happen.
-Now your head is in the right place, consider that attackers will often carry out attacks, first with commonly used passwords (from some pre-built list), then simple passwords based off a dictionary they produce (or buy etc.), these will start with limited complexity from capitalisation and letter substitution (think a+>@), before becoming more complex, before finally a full-blown 'brute force' attack takes place (this is the aaa, aab, aba, abb guessing scheme).
+Now is a good time to call your mind back to [part one](/security guidance/threats & risk/Lets-Talk-Passwords/), where we discussed how attacks happen; take another minute to consider how you'll be attacked before you settle on your final passphrase system.

+Attackers will often carry out attacks, first with commonly used passwords (from some pre-built list), then simple passwords based off a dictionary they produce (or buy etc.), ramping up the complexity of their guesses from capitalisation and letter substitution (password becomes Password, then Password1 then P@ssw0rd1 etc.), before finally a full-blown 'brute force' attack takes place (this is the aaa, aab, aba, abb guessing scheme).

-Now as you go forward, it should be clear, avoid common passwords, avoid words likely to be in a dictionary, then avoid single words, with complexity added in, then make passwords computationally hard to guess.
+You may also find more attackers starting to try word combination attacks alongside dictionary attacks, where attackers use big word lists to guess against systems like our 'Three Words' idea.
+Whilst this isn't overly popular now, guidance on three-words-like systems is becoming widespread and we can expect to see this develop in future.

+Take this opportunity to double check your system; if you're building out a system based on characters (not words), you need to push that length out, exceed 15 characters if you can, as many as you can manage.
+If you're going on a word based system, remember that regardless of the numbers, symbols and so on that you add in to the mix, you need at least three randomly generated words in there from a *big pool* or words to give you complexity; use an online generator and if you can, push your word count up nearer 5.

 # building your first password